MaratFa/online-store-free/README.md

 - **Automatic Detection**: The system automatically detects when the backend is not responding
 - **Seamless Transition**: Switches to mock data without user interruption
 - **Development Mode**: Uses mock data by default in development for faster development
-- **Type Safety**: All mock data is properly typed to match the real API responses
+- **Type Safety**: All mock data is properly typed to match real API responses
 - **Consistent Interface**: The same API interface is used regardless of whether real or mock data is being used

 ### How It Works